Corey Haim: Substance abuse

 Haim struggled with substance abuse for most of his life.
-He was already drinking beer in his early teens on the set of Lucas in 1985, and a year later, he tried marijuana on the set of The Lost Boys.
+He was already drinking beer in his early teens on the set of Lucas in 1985.
+A year later, he tried marijuana on the set of The Lost Boys.
 Haim asserted that the filming of License to Drive was his "breaking point" for becoming addicted to drugs.
 On his return from a Hawaiian family vacation in May 1989, Haim told the press that he had been clean for a month after going cold turkey without the help of a substance-abuse program.

-Fellow Lost Boys actor Brooke McCarter began managing Haim in an effort to keep him clean.
+Haim received drug rehabilitation in 1989.

+Haim's Blown Away co-star Nicole Eggert, who was romantically involved with Haim, later stated that on-set medics would provide him with drugs to stop him from going through withdrawal.
+She recalled spending nights with Haim in the emergency room in which Haim was "hooked up to an IV, begging doctors for a different prescription".

+Brooke McCarter managed Haim through the mid-1990s, but, citing drug problems, eventually dropped him.
 McCarter was dating Oscar-winning producer Julia Phillips, who termed the assignment "babysitting".
 In her memoir, Phillips recalled Haim's asking her permission to take out her daughter, and the moral conflict she experienced while smoking marijuana in front of him, saying: "Mixed feelings about Corey.
 Love him.
 Detest him too, or at least the manipulative part that knew how to make people twice his age snap to.
 Are you really only eighteen?
-Who writes your dialogue"?
+Who writes your dialogue?"

-During the filming of Without Malice (2000), Haim would reportedly halt production to call Toronto and check if his dog was dead, and sudden medical incidents required the filling of emergency prescriptions.
+During the filming of Without Malice (2000), Haim would reportedly halt production to call Toronto and check to see if his dog was dead.
+Haim also obtained emergency prescriptions during this time.

 By 2001, Haim had sought rehabilitation 15 times for his drug addiction.
-He spent time in rehabilitation and was placed on prescription medication, which he began to abuse.
+He was placed on prescription medication, which he began to abuse.
 On August 10, 2001, his mother found him unconscious at his Los Angeles bungalow.
 He was rushed to the UCLA Medical Center where doctors managed to stabilize him.
 Two weeks earlier, from July 23, 2001, Haim had spent some time in Sherman Oaks Hospital.